catseye/The-Dossier/article/Commodore 64 Games of Note.md

 You can shoot the mummy, but the mummy can shoot back.

-The triggers trigger traps on a delay which is perfectly predictable, so it adds an element of timing to the game.
+The triggers trigger traps on a delay which is perfectly predictable, so it adds a nice element of timing to the game.

-Also: the bird.
+Also: the bird!

 ### Fire Ant